EllenLeeds/Open-Email-Process/README.md

 - When possible, create dynamic lists using SalesForce (if you need help, see Justin Hart)

 ######- List Creation
-- On Import
+> - On Import
-	- Spot check list in Excel / Google Sheets / Numbers / Libre Office / etc. If there are any obvious discrepancies, re-pull the list, or contact the list provider for assistance.
+>	- Spot check list in Excel / Google Sheets / Numbers / Libre Office / etc. If there are any obvious discrepancies, re-pull the list, or contact the list provider for assistance.
-	- Import list into Pardot
+>	- Import list into Pardot
-	- Add to campaign using proper naming convention
+>	- Add to campaign using proper naming convention
-	- Select `Import Prospects And Add To List`
+>	- Select `Import Prospects And Add To List`
-	- Naming Convention: `(Localization + Segmentation) + (Year + Month) + (Campaign Name) + (type)`
+>	- Naming Convention: `(Localization + Segmentation) + (Year + Month) + (Campaign Name) + (type)`
-		-  ex. `US Extra Invites  - 201611 - Toast To Tahoe - List`
+>		-  ex. `US Extra Invites  - 201611 - Toast To Tahoe - List`

+We have three new Dynamic lists in Pardot.
+For future segmentation lists involving Prospects or Opportunities, please create them by duplicating US - 201612 - Prospects - All Open or US - 201612 - Opportunities and adding a new Dynamic Rule.

+- US - 201612 - Prospects - All Open
+- US - 201612 - Prospects - All Open - Previous 12 Months
+- US - 201612 - Opportunities

 ##### Sending